readytensor/rt-agentic-ai-cert-week3/README.md

 The `prompt_builder.py` module takes YAML configurations and dynamically assembles system prompts.
 You can:

 - Adjust modular components like **role, tone, output constraints, and format**.
-- Test how small changes improve your assistant’s reliability, especially for edge cases and manipulative questions.
+- Test how small changes improve your assistant's reliability, especially for edge cases and manipulative questions.
 - Use real-world scenarios to refine your system prompts and see their impact.

 ---